360 Chicago is also known as John Hancock Observatory.

 What to see in 360 Chicago?

-There are many things to explore and enjoy at this observatory.
+There are many things to explore and enjoy at 360 Chicago.
+We list them below.

 360 CHICAGO observation deck offers breathtaking 360 degrees views of the Chicago city skyline and Lake Michigan.